bestmikelee/ticketing-react-demo/README.md

 1. Create the front end with React and any other tools you feel the need to use
 2. Use some kind of data store to store the tickets/replies.
 We don’t care which you choose to use.
-3. Bonus: Unit Test the code if possible
+3. Bonus: Unit Test the code if possible (WIP)
-4. Bonus: Use static type checking where possible
+4. Bonus: Use static type checking where possible (WIP)

 ### Pages

 1. The first page should be a ticket listing page.
 The user who comes to the website will see a listing of tickets with a ticket id, a topic, a last response time, and a status (resolved, open).
 The user should be able to submit a new ticket via a link/button from this page.
 Feel free to add any other pieces of